appleguy19/newsong-app/_kc/walkabout.md

 ---

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdovzcEXXzernzk6_H9ZspoWolWJCuFHkTrYZEjc-M47hDjZg/viewform?usp=sf_link" class="btn--blue btn--l w100">Register for Walkabout</a>
+<a href="https://forms.gle/AcqTiU575QYiQSfV8" class="btn--blue btn--l w100">Register for Walkabout</a>

 ---

 ### Volunteer Opportunities
-You can help by <a href="https://docs.google.com/forms/d/e/1FAIpQLSdZ3ojrQFIVzmu-pwTvuwjLCbt-0wfP4Mm8XaVkmdH5FFzpug/viewform?usp=sf_link">volunteering your time</a>, <a href="https://www.facebook.com/events/183159745853275/">sharing the event</a> with friends, and helping us <a href="https://docs.google.com/spreadsheets/d/1Q8k9nGmzf4rACudmuR31kErXiVjeJCcVX8crYWzEbo4/edit?usp=sharing">gather supplies</a>!
+You can help by <a href="https://forms.gle/qKckJNa7Ua5gmvRF9">volunteering your time</a> and <a href="https://m.facebook.com/events/1117750995073938/">sharing the event</a> with friends!
 We can't embark on this adventure without you!

 ---